koodaamo/tnefparse/README.rst

 Use 'python setup.py test' or 'python runtests.py' to run the tests.

 Issues and pull requests welcome. **Please however always provide an example TNEF file** that can be used to demonstrate the bug or desired behavior, if at all possible.

+**Note: If you have understanding of TNEF and/or MIME internals or just need this package and want to help with maintaining it, I am open to giving you commit rights.
+Just let me know.**

 .. image:: https://badge.fury.io/py/tnefparse.png
     :target: http://badge.fury.io/py/tnefparse